anj0la/EstateEase/README.md

 ## Technologies Used

-- C# and WinUI: For the application’s development.
+- C# and WinUI 3: For the application’s development.
 - SQLite: As the database backend.
 - DrawSQL: For designing the initial database schema.
 - XAML and CSS: For the frontend.